x8BitRain/meta-theme-sky-color/README.md

 Copy the contents of metaskycol.min.js into the <head> of your webpage or <script src=""> refernce it in your page's <head>.

 ## demo
-Visiting https://btr.pm/test.html on Chrome android/ios will display the following colors in the nav bar.
+Visiting https://btr.pm/test on Chrome android/ios will display the following colors in the nav bar.
+Or download the example html file in the example folder.

 * #9bc5ed between 5am - 6am.